TadieB/geoMTL/README.md

 ## 💾 Dataset

 Due to size constraints, the dataset is hosted externally.
-1. Download the Multi-Temporal Crop Dataset from [Insert Link Here].
+1. Download the Multi-Temporal Crop Dataset from [...].
 2. Extract the dataset into your preferred directory.
 3. The dataset should contain `chips_df.csv`, `test_data.txt`, `validation_data.txt`, `training_data.txt`, `training_chips/`, `validation_chips/`, and the corresponding `.txt` caption files.